aitgon/wopmars/docs/content/developer.rst

 Sub-packages descriptions
 -------------------------

-In this section, we will see what are the main sub-packages / folders of **WoPMaRS** and what is inside.
+In this section, we will see what are the main sub-packages / folders of **WopMars** and what is inside.

 bin
 ~~~

-Basically, the executable of **WoPMaRS** if you want to run ``wopmars``, ``bin/wopmars`` is the file you should execute.
+Basically, the executable of **WopMars** if you want to run ``wopmars``, ``bin/wopmars`` is the file you should execute.

 docs
 ~~~~

-This is the folder containing the **WoPMaRS** documentation, written in rst.
+This is the folder containing the **WopMars** documentation, written in rst.
 This folder contains an ``images`` folder which contains graphs and images used for the documentation.

 wopmars
 ~~~~~~~

 The sources of the project are stored here.
 There is three sub-directories which have self-explaining names.
-The ``main`` sub-package contains the actual sources of **WoPMaRS** whereas the ``test`` one contains functional and unit tests.
+The ``main`` sub-package contains the actual sources of **WopMars** whereas the ``test`` one contains functional and unit tests.
 Both hierarchies of files follow the same pattern.

 wopmars.tagc.example
 ++++++++++++++++++++

-This package contains the examples for **WoPMaRS**.
+This package contains the examples for **WopMars**.
 They are ready to use examples necessary for the tutorial.

 wopmars.tagc.framework
 ++++++++++++++++++++++

-The main classes involved in **WoPMaRS** are stored here.
+The main classes involved in **WopMars** are stored here.
 They are spliited into three categories.

 wopmars.tagc.framework.bdd
 ..........................

 All the processing related to the database is done here.
 Every objects that should exist in order to work with the database is stored here:
-the :class:`~.wopmars.framework.bdd.SQLManager.SQLManager` which is used to perform synchronized operations against the database, the :class:`~.wopmars.framework.bdd.WopMarsSession.WopMarsSession` which is used to bind the Toolwrappers to the database,  the :class:`~.wopmars.framework.bdd.WopMarsQuery.WopMarsQuery` which is used to create queries that use the WopMaRS machinery There is a package ``tables`` which contains the models related to the history_ of **WoPMaRS**.
+the :class:`~.wopmars.framework.bdd.SQLManager.SQLManager` which is used to perform synchronized operations against the database, the :class:`~.wopmars.framework.bdd.WopMarsSession.WopMarsSession` which is used to bind the Toolwrappers to the database,  the :class:`~.wopmars.framework.bdd.WopMarsQuery.WopMarsQuery` which is used to create queries that use the WopMaRS machinery There is a package ``tables`` which contains the models related to the history_ of **WopMars**.
 Among them, the :class:`~.wopmars.framework.bdd.tables.ToolWrapper.ToolWrapper` class.

 wopmars.tagc.framework.management
 .................................